 A hearing is scheduled in November 2017 for the Court to initiate the process to consider and approve the Scheme.
 Subject to approval, we expect to implement the restructure in the first half of 2018, well ahead of the 1 January 2019 legislative deadline.

 Ways to make sure your views are considered at Court

 If you think that you may be adversely affected by the Scheme, you have the right to object to the Scheme and to have your objection heard by the Court.

 To do this you will first need to file a written statement to the Court.
-At the same time, a copy must be sent to the Prudential Regulatory Authority and Barclays.
+At the same time, a copy must be sent to the Prudential Regulation Authority and Barclays.

-You will be able to object to the Scheme after the November hearing, in line with the legislative process.
-We will update this section in due course with further information.
+You will be able to object to the Scheme from 10 November 2017; we will update this section in due course with further information.